Providers

 Plugs into the stack

-Every provider path terminates in an instrumented client, so budgets, audit, redaction and cassette record/replay apply identically across all ten.
+Every provider path terminates in a client wrapped by cendor-core’s instrument() seam, so budgets, audit, redaction and cassette record/replay apply identically across all ten — the provider detection, token counting, and pricing are all core’s.
 Provider-level details that aren’t SDK-specific — token counting, price sources, OTel ingestion — live in the library docs: Providers & Integration.

 Honest limits